martes 16 de noviembre de 2010

 The Emperor orders the army to return to Europe

-In their way back to Ania, the army received an Emperor's peremptory order to leave everything and go to Europe to suppress an uprising.
+In their way back to Ania, the army received an Emperor's peremptory order to leave everything and go back to Europe to suppress an uprising.

-The order caused shock and consternation, because the enemy was badly broken, but far from destroyed, and a retreat in this situation could frustrate - as it finally did - the exploitation of success.
+The order caused shock and consternation, because the enemy was badly broken, but far from destroyed, and a retreat in this situation could frustrate - as it eventually did - the exploitation of success.
 The Megaduke, always wise, once again

 But fate would order events very differently.